wsyxbcl/pitip/README.md

 <img src="/images/futaba_rio_cv.png" height="295">

 Note that active contour detection can be slow on high resolution pictures, one may compress the picture to accelerate the detection.
-Superpixel algorithium might be useful in such case (TODO).
+Superpixel algorithm might be useful in such case (TODO).

 ## Particle analysis